-The paper by (Raghuraman et al., 2023) shows similar figures, but in terms of spectral OLR trends encompassing the 0-2000 cm-1 range, while (Huang et al., 2023) shows similar plots for a slightly smaller time period (2002-2020) and using nadir L1B radiance dataset which has no or minimal frequency corrections compared to the L1C set we use in this paper.
-(Huang et al., 2023; Raghuraman et al., 2023) and our work all show, either in radiance or OLR space, (a) the increased observed radiance in the window channels, due to surface temperature increases (b) the \simeq -0.06 K yr-1 decrease in BT in the 700-750 cm-1 troposphere sounding region, which is due to the CO2 amounts increasing; we also see differences in the signs of the BT changes in the 650-700 cm-1 stratospheric CO2 and temperature channels for some latitudes between AIRS_RT observations and ERA5 simulations (c) increases in the 1350-1640 cm-1 water vapor sounding region seen in Figures 3 and 5, and (d) the 1280-1340 cm-1 decreases are due to CH4 increases.
+The paper by Raghuraman et al. (2023) shows similar figures, but in terms of spectral OLR trends encompassing the 0-2000 range, while X. Huang et al. (2023) shows similar plots for a slightly smaller time period (2002-2020) using the nadir L1B radiance dataset which has no or minimal frequency corrections compared to the L1C set we use in this paper.
+X. Huang et al. (2023); Raghuraman et al. (2023) and our work all show, either in radiance or OLR space, (a) the increased observed radiance in the window channels, due to surface temperature increases (b) the $\simeq$ -0.06 K yr-1 decrease in BT in the 700-750 troposphere sounding region, which is due to the amounts increasing; we also see differences in the signs of the BT changes in the 650-700 stratospheric and temperature channels for some latitudes between observations and ERA5 simulations (c) increases in the 1350-1640 water vapor sounding region seen in Figures 3 and B1, and (d) the 1280-1340 decreases are due to increases.

-4.1 Sample spectral closure comparisons using other monthly products
+3.1 Sample spectral closure comparisons using other monthly products

-Here we follow the earlier work of Huang et al. (2023) and convert the ERA5 monthly model fields to spectral radiances, after which we compute spectral trends for comparison to AIRS observations.
+Here we follow the earlier work of and convert the ERA5 monthly model fields to spectral radiances, after which we compute spectral trends for comparison to AIRS observations.
 Spectral closure calculations for the entire 20 year timeseries were also generated for the monthly MERRA2 model fields, as well as the monthly AIRS v7 L3 and CLIMCAPS L3 retrieved data products.
-Again only the monthly thermodynamics and surface temperature fields for all 72×64 tiles were used in these SARTA runs, with GHG changes added in for each timestep as described above.
+Again only the monthly thermodynamics and surface temperature fields for all $72 \times 64$ tiles were used in these runs, with GHG changes added in for each timestep as described above.
 Spectral trends were then computed using Equation 2.